LilZgur12345/plant_gorithm/README.md

 # Quick Start Guide:

 At this moment, the Dash app can only be hosted locally.
 To run the app on your device, first clone the GitHub repository and download it as a zip file.
-The .py files can then run the code as normal.
+The python files can then be ran as normal.

 # Files Included: